 Dressing Out: Proper attire is required for class.
 Students MUST wear activity shoes, socks, T-shirt, and shorts.
-(Shirt and shorts must be different than what was worn to school that day and must follow the school dress code policy).
+(Shirt and shorts must be different than what was worn to school that day and must follow the school dress code policy.)
 Students must dress out for class every day and participate.
 Each week you earn 100 points for a Daily Training Grade.
 Failure to dress out or participate will result in a deduction of points from that grade.
 A doctor’s note will be the only acceptable excuse for not dressing out and non-participation.
-In these cases an alternative written assignment will be given.
+In these cases, an alternative written assignment will be given.

 Each student will be given 7 minutes at the beginning of class to dress out and ten minutes at the end of class to dress in.
 Activity classes will vary throughout the week.
 Each week could be different due to the weather, activity space, etc.